Is Beer Good For Your Health?

 “Is beer good for health?”

 It is understandable that people are curious about this fact.
-It is only natural that people ask this question, for almost everyone is worried about their health in one way or another.
+It is only natural that people ask this question, for almost everyone is worried about their health in one way or another (although we all going to die one day).
 Also, given that there has been a great deal of awareness in recent times, as to the dangerous effects of alcohol on the human body, it has certainly fuelled the curiosity even more.

 The answer to this question is, however, not as clear as the question itself.